matthewkling/vortex/raw_data/hurricane/README.md

 These data come from NOAA's HURDAT2 database for the Atlantic region, and represent the tracks of every hurricane since 1851.

+Data are automatically downloaded when the hurricane.r script is run.
 The direct download link for the dataset is http://www.nhc.noaa.gov/data/hurdat/hurdat2-1851-2015-021716.txt

 Metadata can be found at http://www.nhc.noaa.gov/data/hurdat/hurdat2-format-atlantic.pdf